JonathanGrossman/mongodb_basics/02_node_crud.md

 The example above uses the .`updateOne()` method to update the document having an `_id` of `ObjectID("5fa406ec3f4b71a70ae05dab")` by changing the value of `first` from `Jane` to `enaJ`.
 The code then console logs the return value `updated_user`.
 Look through that return value in your console.
 It has a lot of information about the update, some of which you may want to use to help make your application more robust.

-After console logging the returned update object, the example then uses the `.findOne()` method to get the same document so that you can console log it and see that the update did in fact occur.
+After console logging the returned object, the example then uses the `.findOne()` method to get the same document so that you can console log it and see that the update did in fact occur.
 The second console log (`console.log(one_db_user)`) prints `{ _id: 5fa406ec3f4b71a70ae05dab, first: 'enaJ', last: 'Doe' }`.
 Update successful!

 ### .updateMany()